 Image Credit: Chesky/Shutterstock.com

-What is Digital Twinning?
+What are Digital Twins?

-Here, changes to the physical object automatically lead to changes in the digital object, and vice versa.
+Here, changes to the physical object automatically lead to changes in the digital object and vice versa.

 The movement is based on the wealth of data recorded by smart technology and shared through IoT connections and devising ways to work with that data to achieve various tangible benefits.